SegersIan/event-driven-examples/README.md

-# event-driven-examples
+# Event Driven Examples

-Examples of different Event Driven implementation, styles, versioning, and such.
+This repository has multiple projects, each demonstrating a specific style or concept related to Event Driven architecture.